fenago/nlp-pytorch/lab_guides/Lab_8.md

             self.addWord(word)
     ```

-    One thing we can do to speed up the training of our model is reduce
-    the size of our vocabulary.
-This means that any embedding layers
-    will be much smaller and the total number of learned parameters
-    within our model can be fewer.
-An easy way to do this
-    is to remove any low-frequency words from our
-    vocabulary.
-Any words occurring just once or twice in our dataset
-    are unlikely to have huge predictive power, and so removing them
-    from our corpus and replacing them with blank tokens in our final
-    model could reduce the time taken for our model to train and reduce
-    overfitting without having much of a negative impact on our model\'s
-    predictions.

 4. To remove low-frequency words from our vocabulary, we can implement
     a `trim` function.
 The function first loops through the